Atharva0217/Atharva0217/README.md

 - 👋 Hi, I’m @Atharva0217
-- 👀 I’m interested in Ethical Hacking
+- 👀 I’m interested in Web Development and Full Stack
 - 🌱 I’m currently learning Computer Science
-- 💞️ I’m looking to collaborate on coding
+- 💞️ I’m looking to collaborate on Web Development and Coding

 - 📫 How to reach me bhorathu1702@gmail.com

 <!---